Stage monitor system: Role

-The front-of-house system, which provides the amplified sound for the audience, will typically use a number of powerful amplifiers driving a range of large, heavy-duty loudspeaker cabinets including low-frequency speaker cabinets called subwoofers, full-range speaker cabinets, and high-range horns.
+The front-of-house system, which provides the amplified sound for the audience, will typically use a number of powerful amplifiers driving a range of large, heavy-duty loudspeaker cabinets, including low-frequency speaker cabinets called subwoofers, full-range speaker cabinets, and high-range horns.
 A coffeehouse or small bar where singers perform while accompanying themselves on acoustic guitar may have a relatively small, low-powered PA system, such as a pair of two 200 watt powered speakers.
 A large club may use several power amplifiers to provide 1000 to 2000 watts of power to the main speakers.
-An outdoor rock concert may use large racks of a number of power amplifiers to provide 10,000 or more watts.
+An outdoor rock concert may use large racks containing multiple power amplifiers to provide 10,000 or more watts.

-The monitor system in a coffeehouse or singer-songwriter stage for a small bar may be a single 100 watt powered monitor wedge.
+The monitor system in a coffeehouse or singer-songwriter stage for a small bar may be a single 100-watt powered monitor wedge.
 In the smallest PA systems, the performer may set their own main and monitor sound levels with a simple powered mixing console.
-The simplest monitor systems consist of a single monitor speaker for the lead vocalist which amplifies their singing voice so that they can hear it clearly.
+The simplest monitor systems consist of a single monitor speaker for the lead vocalist, which amplifies their singing voice so that they can hear it clearly.

 In a large club where rock bands play, the monitor system may use racks of power amplifiers and four to six monitor speakers to provide 500 to 1000 watts of power to the monitor speakers.
 At an outdoor rock concert, there may be several thousand watts of power going to a complex monitor system that includes wedge-shaped cabinets for vocalists and larger cabinets called sidefill cabinets to help the musicians to hear their playing and singing.

-Larger clubs and concert venues typically use a more complex type of monitor system which has two or three different monitor speakers and mixes for the different performers, e.g., vocalists and instrumentalists.
-Each monitor mix contains a blend of different vocal and instruments, and an amplified speaker is placed in front of the performer.
-This way the lead vocalist can have a mix that forefronts their vocals, the backup singers can have a mix that emphasizes their backup vocals and the rhythm section members can have a mix which emphasizes the bass and drums.
+Larger clubs and concert venues typically use a more complex type of monitor system, which has two or three different monitor speakers and mixes for the different performers, e.g., vocalists and instrumentalists.
+Each monitor mix contains a blend of different vocals and instruments, and an amplified speaker is placed in front of the performer.
+This way, the lead vocalist can have a mix that forefronts their vocals, the backup singers can have a mix that emphasizes their backup vocals, and the rhythm section members can have a mix that emphasizes the bass and drums.
 In most clubs and larger venues, sound engineers and technicians control the mixing consoles for the main and monitor systems, adjusting the tone, sound levels, and overall volume of the performance.